Configuring Database Character Encoding

 - Database Setup for Oracle

-For existing Confluence sites, where the first version of Confluence installed was 6.4 or earlier, we many not have checked the collation of your database during the initial setup.
+For existing Confluence sites, where the first version of Confluence installed was 6.4 or earlier, we many not have checked the collation or character encoding of your database during the initial setup.

-If your database is not correctly configured to use UTF-8 character encoding (or the equivalent for your database, for example AL32UTF8 for Oracle databases):
+If your database is not correctly configured to use UTF-8 character encoding (or the equivalent for your database, for example AL32UTF8 for Oracle databases, or UTF8MB4 for MySQL databases):

 - you may see a health check warning while using Confluence